syncfusion-content/blazor-docs/blazor/multiselect-dropdown/getting-started.md

 * [Getting Started with Syncfusion Blazor for Client-Side in .NET Core CLI](../getting-started/blazor-webassembly-dotnet-cli/)
 * [Getting Started with Syncfusion Blazor for Server-side in Visual Studio](../getting-started/blazor-server-side-visual-studio/)
 * [Getting Started with Syncfusion Blazor for Server-Side in .NET Core CLI](../getting-started/blazor-server-side-dotnet-cli/)

+> You can also explore our [Blazor Multiple DropDown example](https://blazor.syncfusion.com/demos/multiselect-dropdown/default-functionalities) to know how to bind lists of data to the MultiSelect DropDown in Blazor.